The Garden Grazer

 • Vegetable broth: Use low sodium if desired.

 • Kidney beans: For this recipe you can use any two cans of beans you prefer.
-Here we use kidney beans and black beans, but pinto beans would be great as well.
-Or all kidney beans instead.
+I use kidney beans and black beans, but pinto beans would be great as well.
+(Or all kidney beans or all black beans instead.)

 • Black beans

 • Black beluga lentils: These have a rich, earthy flavor, and their shape holds up very well during cooking.
-Plus cooked black lentils are high in protein, fiber, and iron.
-It's a great meat substitute in this hearty chili.
+Cooked black lentils are high in protein, fiber, and iron so it's a great meat substitute in this hearty chili.
+However they're not as common as other lentils so if you can't find them, no worries, simply replace with standard green or brown lentils.

 Customizing

-Make it spicy: Add chipotle in adobo sauce, jalapeno, or cayenne pepper to taste.
-Or simply top your bowl with your favorite hot sauce before serving.
+Make it spicy: Add chipotle in adobo sauce, more jalapeño (or even serrano pepper), or a pinch of cayenne pepper to taste.
+Or simply top your bowl with your favorite hot sauce or red pepper flakes before serving.

-Vegetables: Add other veggies like zucchini, bell pepper, poblano pepper, organic sweet corn, sweet potato, or butternut squash.
+Vegetables: Add other veggies like zucchini, poblano pepper, organic sweet corn, sweet potato, or butternut squash.
+(You can reduce the beans or lentils to make room for veggies if you'd like.)

 Make it "meaty": Instead of beans, feel free to add your favorite vegan ground beef crumbles.
 I suggest cooking these separately according to package instructions.
 Then stir them in towards the end of cook time.